Step-by-step workflow guide

 Once a vendor is selected and the project is approved, Project Pulse activates.
 It tracks active implementation through epics, phases, check-ins, and a live health score.

-Prerequisite: Project Pulse requires at least one current recommendation (generated in Step 6) and a Pulse-enabled plan (Professional or Enterprise).
+Prerequisite: Project Pulse requires at least one current recommendation (generated in Step 6) and Pulse enabled on the organization agreement.
 The full Pulse workflow is available at /assessments/[id]/project-pulse.

 Activate Project Pulse